axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-sumologic-intro/_index.md

     {{% /alert %}}

-  - Your Sumo Logic syslog client, configured to send data to the Sumo Logic cloud syslog service, by using {{% productparam "abbrev" %}}.
+  - Your Sumo Logic syslog client, configured to send data to the Sumo Logic cloud syslog service, by using {{% param "product.abbrev" %}}.

     For detailed information, follow the instructions under [the Send data to cloud syslog source with syslog-ng section](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/Cloud-Syslog-Source#send-data-to%C2%A0cloud-syslog-source-with-syslog-ng) on the official Sumo Logic website.